quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Header Block Prefix {#header-prefix}

 Each header block is prefixed with two integers.
-The Required Insert Count encoded as an integer with an 8-bit prefix after the encoding described in
+The Required Insert Count is encoded as an integer with an 8-bit prefix after the encoding described in
 {{ric}}).
 The Base is encoded as sign-and-modulus integer, using a single sign bit and a value with a 7-bit prefix (see {{base}}).